canonical/kafka-connect-operator/README.md

 juju attach-resource kafka-connect connect-plugin=./my-plugin.tar
 ```

-This would trigger a restart of the `kafka-connect` charm.
+This will trigger a restart of the `kafka-connect` charm.
 Once all units are shown as `active|idle`, your new plugin is ready for use.

-There is no limit for the number of plugins that could be added manually.
-However, for common use-cases of ETL tasks on Data Platform charmed operators we recommend using the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) charm.
+While any plugin can be manually uploaded, for common use-cases of ETL tasks on Data Platform charmed operators we recommend using the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) charm.

 ### User Management on the REST Interface

 Kafka Connect uses a RESTful API for common administrative tasks.
-By default, Charmed Kafka Connect enforces authentication on the Kafka Connect REST API.
+By default, Charmed Kafka Connect enforces HTTP Basic authentication on this API.

 Internal users on the Charmed Kafka Connect application could be managed using [Juju user secrets](https://documentation.ubuntu.com/juju/latest/reference/secret/index.html#user).

 The secret data should contain a mapping of `username=password`s and access to the secret should be granted to the Kafka Connect application.
 Then, the Kafka Connect application should be configured to use the user secret by setting the `system-users` config option.

-The complete flow for defining custom credentials on the Charmed Kafka Connect application would be as following:
+The complete flow for defining custom credentials for the Charmed Kafka Connect application is as follows:

 ```bash
 # add a user secret defining the internal "admin" user's password